Photo by Philip Lindvall on Pexels.com

 after the end

-Lord, thank you for the promise of a resurrection.
-Because of this promise, we look forward to a new beginning after the end.
+Lord, thank you for the promise of resurrection.
+Because of this promise, there is confidence that after every ending, you write a beginning that cannot be taken away.